preyaah/agri-ml/README.md

 # pest-detection

-A machine learning project that helps in detecting pest in crop plants and increase resource efficiency
+A machine learning project that helps in detecting pest in crop plants